mgoldyan/oranjava/README.md

 # oranjava
 Simple and useful additions to the Java programming language

 Some quick examples :

-1) You may sometimes want to avoid the unnecessary clutter of checked exceptions :
+1) Sometimes you may want to avoid the unnecessary clutter of checked exceptions :

         Class<?> stringCls;
         try {